alexandesigner/blazejs/README.md

   <img src="https://s11.postimg.org/e748111kj/logo_blaze_hor.png" width="320" />
 </p>

 Blaze is a powerful library for creating user interfaces by writing reactive HTML templates.
 Compared to using a combination of traditional templates and jQuery, Blaze eliminates the need for all the "update logic" in your app that listens for data changes and manipulates the DOM.
-Instead, familiar template directives like `{% raw %}{{#if}}{% endraw %}` and `{% raw %}{{#each}}{% endraw %}` integrates with [Tracker's](https://meteor.com/tracker) "transparent reactivity" and [Minimongo's](https://meteor.com/mini-databases) database cursors so that the DOM updates automatically.
+Instead, familiar template directives like ``{{#if}}`` and ``{{#each}}`` integrate with [Tracker's](https://meteor.com/tracker) "transparent reactivity" and [Minimongo's](https://meteor.com/mini-databases) database cursors so that the DOM updates automatically.

 Read more on the Blaze [project page](http://www.meteor.com/blaze).